Prehistoric Indonesia: Megalithic

-Lore Lindu National Park in Central Sulawesi houses ancient megalith relics such as ancestral stone statues.
-Mostly located in the Bada, Besoa and Napu valleys.
+Lore Lindu National Park in Central Sulawesi houses ancient megalith relics, such as ancestral stone statues, mostly located in the Bada, Besoa and Napu valleys.

-Living megalith cultures can be found on Nias, an isolated island off the western coast of North Sumatra, the Batak people in the interior of North Sumatra, on Sumba island in East Nusa Tenggara and also Toraja people from the interior of South Sulawesi.
-These megalith cultures remained preserved, isolated and undisturbed well into the late 19th century.
+Living megalith cultures can be found on Nias, an isolated island off the western coast of North Sumatra, in the interior of North Sumatra (the Batak people), on Sumba island in East Nusa Tenggara, and in the interior of South Sulawesi (the Toraja people).
+These megalithic cultures remained preserved, isolated and undisturbed well into the late 19th century.

 Metal Age

 Large ceremonial bronze axe (105.1 cm x 67.3 cm), Metropolitan Museum of Art.

-Dong Son culture spread to Indonesia bringing with it techniques of bronze casting, wet-field rice cultivation, ritual buffalo sacrifice, megalithic practises, and ikat weaving methods.
+Dong Son culture spread to Indonesia, bringing with it techniques of bronze casting, wet-field rice cultivation, ritual buffalo sacrifice, megalithic practices, and ikat weaving methods.
 Some of these practices remain in areas including the Batak areas of Sumatra, Toraja in Sulawesi, and several islands in Nusa Tenggara.
 The artefacts from this period are Nekara bronze drums discovered throughout Indonesian archipelago, and also ceremonial bronze axe.